robwschlegel/Trend_Analysis/README.md

 * The "/LaTeX" folder contains the files used to compile "/LaTeX/Trend_Analysis.tex", the body of the text

 ## 2016/07/05
-* Added the basic files required to run all analyses and write up the results for publication.
+* Added the basic files required to run all analyses and write up the results for publication

 ## 2016/07/06
-* Effects of linear interpolation of missing monthly values analysed.
+* Effects of linear interpolation of missing monthly values analysed
-* The relevant code in "trend_analysis.R" changed so that NA values are no longer interpolated or dropped.
+* The relevant code in "trend_analysis.R" changed so that NA values are no longer interpolated or dropped

 ## 2016/07/07
-* GLS model re-run without linear interpolation.
+* GLS model re-run without linear interpolation
-* Removed the file "func/detrendFunc.R" as this analysis is now performed directly in "trend_analysis.R".
+* Removed the file "func/detrendFunc.R" as this analysis is now performed directly in "trend_analysis.R"
-* Results and Discussion sections in "Trend_analysis.R" outlined with relevant information for completion.
+* Results and Discussion sections in "Trend_analysis.R" outlined with relevant information for completion
-* Added the file "tables.R".
+* Added the file "tables.R"
 * The code for several more figures added to "figures.R"

 ## 2016/07/08